- Print this page

 Out-of-home care adoption allowance fact sheet

-In March 2017 the NSW Government announced its commitment to provide more children and young people with a safe and stable home through open adoption (unless the child or young person is Aboriginal), including the introduction of a means-tested adoption allowance.
+In March 2017 the NSW Government announced its commitment to provide more children and young people with a safe and stable home through open adoption, including the introduction of a means-tested adoption allowance.

 This allowance aims to help people who are considering the adoption of a child in their care, but who might require financial support to meet the child’s needs.